angrysky56/gemini-mcp-client/README.md

 }
 ```

-## Installation outside of Claude if someone wants to try it and maybe develop a Standalone UI for Gemeni with MCP Tools!:
+## Installation outside of Claude if someone wants to try it and maybe develop a Standalone UI for Gemini with MCP Tools!:
 - possibly hallucinatory

 This project uses `uv` for dependency management.
 Make sure you have `uv` installed.